shuckster/statebot-sh/README.md

 fi
 ```

-This example is available as `/demo.sh`.

-There is a more complex example in the `/examples` folder.
+This example, along with some more complex ones, is available in the `/examples` folder.

 # The API